sunbeam-labs/sunbeam/docs/usage.rst

 ---------------

 Sunbeam inherits its cluster abilities from Snakemake.
-There's nothing special about installing Sunbeam on a cluster, but in order to execute it on cluster nodes, you have to use the ``--cluster`` and ``--jobs`` flags.
+There's nothing special about installing Sunbeam on a cluster, but in order to distribute work to cluster nodes, you have to use the ``--cluster`` and ``--jobs`` flags.
 For example, if we wanted each rule to run on a 12-thread node, and a max of 100 rules executing in parallel, we would use the following command on our cluster:

 .. code-block:: shell